BBBase-EHeresy/PPPub/docs/forces_of_good/_hobbit.md

 132

-Family Bond — *Bain values his family above all else and will fight hard to protect them.*
+Family Bond â€” *Bain values his family above all else and will fight hard to protect them.*

 Whilst Bain, son of Bard is within 6" of Bard the Bowman, he gains a